 section 172 statement succession group limited

-Section 172 (1) statement - Succession Group LTD
+Section 172 (1) Statement - Succession Group Limited

 The directors promote the success of the Company for the benefit of the shareholders as well as the employees.

-The Company does not employee any staff directly.
-All contracts are held in other Group companies.
-The Group is an equal opportunities employer and is committed to a policy and practice of treating all employees and job applicants equally.
-The Group aims to ensure that the diversity of the communities in which it works is reflected at all levels within its workforce.
-In 2019 the Group published its report surrounding Gender pay and this can be found on the Group’s website.
+The Company is an equal opportunities employer and is committed to a policy and practice of treating all employees and job applicants equally.
+The Company aims to ensure that the diversity of the communities in which it works is reflected at all levels within its workforce.
+The current report surrounding Gender pay can be found on the Group’s website.
 Since 2017 the Group has made significant improvement in its gender pay gap for both pay and bonuses.

-Directors aim to work responsibly with our suppliers.
-As a Wealth Planning business, the Group controls and owns all client services and solutions and therefore the supply chain includes fund managers, investments solution and technology providers, as well as consultants or advisors in specialist fields.
+The Group aims to work responsibly with our suppliers.
+As a Wealth Planning business, the Group controls and owns all client services and solutions and therefore the supply chain includes fund managers, investment solutions and technology providers, as well as consultants or advisors in specialist fields.

-As well as suppliers of investment and insurance solutions, pension products and bespoke advice.
-The Group engages with many other suppliers such as business premises providers, stationery suppliers, energy providers etc. In January 2020 we introduced new and enhanced Procurement and Third-Party policies and the business is reviewing all its current supplier contracts against these standards.
+As well as suppliers of investment and insurance solutions, pension products and bespoke advice, the Group engages with many other suppliers such as business premises providers, stationery suppliers, energy providers etc. The Group operates Procurement and Third-Party policies and the business reviews all supplier contracts against these standards.

 Community and Environment

-Throughout the year, everyone within the Group is encouraged to get involved with fundraising and volunteering activities, with all funds raised split equally between the national and local charities.
+Throughout the year, everyone within the Group is encouraged to get involved with both well-known National events, such as Children In Need, Comic Relief and Macmillan’s big coffee morning, as well as local volunteering activities, with all funds raised split equally between the national and local charities.